14 Day Croatia Itinerary – Zagreb, Dubrovnik & Beyond

 Best Beaches In The Mediterranean - Banje Beach, Croatia

-14-Day Croatia Itinerary Option – Continental Croatia
+14 Days In Croatia Itinerary – Continental Croatia Option

-Croatia is the most known for its coastal cities and the Adriatic Sea, but you could spend 2 weeks in Croatia and many valuable things in other areas as well.
 This area of Croatia has a geographical variety and ranges from plains and hills to the Dinarid mountains.
-The main characteristic of its geology is karst which is good news for those that enjoy cave tourism and speleology.
+The main characteristic of its geology is karst, which is good news for those who enjoy cave tourism and speleology.

 This alternative summary of your 2 weeks in Croatia can look something like this: